Fell in Love with a Girl

-"Fell in Love with a Girl" is a song by the American garage rock band the White Stripes, written and produced by Jack White for the band's third studio album, White Blood Cells (2001).
-Released as the album's second single in February 2002, it peaked at number 21 on both the US Bubbling Under Hot 100 Singles chart and the UK Singles Chart.
-It was also the band's first single to reach the U.S. Alternative Songs chart, peaking at number 12.
+"Fell in Love with a Girl" is a song by the American rock duo the White Stripes and the fourth track on their third studio album, White Blood Cells (2001).
+It was released in January 2002 by XL Recordings.
+The lyrics were written by Jack White, and the music was composed by the band.

-The song was covered in 2003 as "Fell in Love with a Boy" by Joss Stone and as a parody lounge song by Richard Cheese for their 2002 album Tuxicity.
-It was also included on a polka medley by "Weird Al" Yankovic, "Angry White Boy Polka", from his 2003 album Poodle Hat.

-The single was re-released as a 7" vinyl record for Black Friday Record Store Day 2012 on opaque red vinyl by Third Man Records and later issued on standard black vinyl.
+"Fell in Love with a Girl" was praised by critics and fans for its upbeat sound and confidence.
+The song became their first entries on the Alternative Airplay, Bubbling Under Hot 100, and UK singles charts, and was certified gold in the United Kingdom.
+It was bolstered by the success of its music video, directed by Michel Gondry, which won three awards at the 2002 MTV Video Music Awards.

+"Fell in Love with a Girl" helped the White Stripes enter the mainstream.
+It is considered a staple of the band's discography and a seminal work of the garage rock revival of the 2000s.
+In January 2004, English singer Joss Stone released a cover version that charted internationally.
+Other artists who have covered or remixed the song include Richard Cheese and "Weird Al" Yankovic.

+Recording

+Prior to writing and composing "Fell in Love with a Girl", the White Stripes became prominent figures in the Detroit music scene.
+Jack and Meg White were married in 1996 and divorced in 2000, but Meg insisted that they continue working together.
+They then began work on White Blood Cells, their third studio album.
+"Fell in Love with a Girl" was a new song written for the record, contrasting most of the other tracks written in the band's early years.

+The song was recorded and mixed at Easley-McCain Recording in Memphis, Tennessee during the three production days of White Blood Cells; Meg was hesitant about the short recording time, believing the songs needed more practice.

 Composition

-"Fell in Love with a Girl" is an uptempo alternative rock and garage punk song that runs for a duration of one minute and fifty seconds.
-The track retains a brash rock instrumentation which consists of guitar and drums.
-It is built a slashing rhythm guitar groove set to a high-speed, stuttering beat with thrashing crash cymbals and skipped snare drum.
-According to the sheet music published at Musicnotes.com by Universal Music Publishing Group, the song is written in the time signature of common time, with a fast tempo of 192 beats per minute.
-"Fell in Love with a Girl" is composed in the key of B Major, while Jack White's vocal range spans from a low of B3 to a high of A4.
-The song has a basic sequence of B–A–D–E during the introduction and verses and follows F–A–D–E–F–A–F at the refrain as its chord progression.
+"Fell in Love with a Girl" is an up-tempo alternative rock and garage punk song and runs for a duration of one minute and fifty seconds.
+The song is built on a slashing rhythm guitar groove played by Jack, which is set to a high-speed, stuttering beat played by Meg with thrashing crash cymbals and skipped snare drum patterns.
+It is written in the time signature of common time, with a fast tempo of 192 beats per minute.

-The song opens with Jack White singing his lines with a manic vocal delivery at loud volume.
+The song opens with Jack singing his lines with a manic vocal delivery at loud volume.
 His breathless performance exudes visceral intensity and quirky, exaggerated inflections.
 White's lyricism contains a dense slew of words laced with anxious banter and snappy humor.
 The musical arrangement comes to an abrupt halt at the last line of each verse.
 In substitution of a chorus, "Fell In Love with a Girl" features an infectious backing vocal line.
-After each verse, Jack White incessantly belts a wordless sing-along composed of "ah-ah-ah-ah" harmonizing.
+After each verse, Jack and Meg incessantly belt a wordless sing-along composed of "ah-ah-ah-ah" harmonizing.